AlxFrst/nextjs14-nextauth-prisma/README.md

 ## Installation 🔧

-1. Clone the repository
+1. Clone the repository.
-2. Copy `.env.example` to `.env` and configure your Google credentials
+2. Copy `.env.example` to `.env` and configure your Google credentials.
-3. Run `npm install` or `pnpm install` to install dependencies
+3. Run `npm install` or `pnpm install` to install dependencies.
+4. Execute `npm run prisma generate` or `pnpm prisma generate` to generate Prisma client.

 ## Usage 🏃